Targeted advertising: Social media targeting

-Social media targeting is a form of targeted advertising, that uses general targeting attributes such as geotargeting, behavioral targeting, socio-psychographic targeting, and gathers the information that consumers have provided on each social media platform.
-According to the media users' view history, customers who are interested in the criteria will be automatically targeted by the advertisements of certain products or service.
+Social media targeting is a form of targeted advertising, that uses general targeting attributes such as geotargeting, behavioral targeting, and socio-psychographic targeting, and gathers the information that consumers have provided on each social media platform.

+According to the media users' view history, customers who are interested in the criteria will be automatically targeted by the advertisements of certain products or services.
 For example, Facebook collects massive amounts of user data from surveillance infrastructure on its platforms.
 Information such as a user's likes, view history, and geographic location is leveraged to micro-target consumers with personalized products.

+Paid advertising on Facebook works by helping businesses to reach potential customers by creating targeted campaigns.

 Social media also creates profiles of the consumer and only needs to look at one place, the user's profile, to find all interests and 'likes'.

 E.g. Facebook lets advertisers target using broad characteristics like gender, age, and location.
 Furthermore, they allow more narrow targeting based on demographics, behavior, and interests (see a comprehensive list of Facebook's different types of targeting options).

 Television

-Advertisements can be targeted to specific consumers watching digital cable or over-the-top video.
-Targeting can be done according to age, gender, location, or personal interests in films, etc. Cable box addresses can be cross-referenced with information from data brokers like Acxiom, Equifax, and Experian, including information about marriage, education, criminal record, and credit history.
+Advertisements can be targeted to specific consumers watching digital cable, Smart TVs, or over-the-top video.
+Targeting can be done according to age, gender, location, or personal interests in films, etc.

+Cable box addresses can be cross-referenced with information from data brokers like Acxiom, Equifax, and Experian, including information about marriage, education, criminal record, and credit history.
 Political campaigns may also match against public records such as party affiliation and which elections and party primaries the view has voted in.